gatilol/ARPoseflutter/README.md

-Found 1 connected device:
+useya@Mac-mini-de-useya ARPoseMoible % flutter run
+Connected devices:
 macOS (desktop) • macos • darwin-arm64 • macOS 26.2 25C56 darwin-arm64

-Found 1 wirelessly connected device:
+Wirelessly connected devices:
 大子修のiPhone (wireless) (mobile) • 00008110-000119280A3A801E • ios • iOS 18.2 22C152

-Run "flutter emulators" to list and start any available device emulators.

-If you expected another device to be detected, please run "flutter doctor" to diagnose potential issues.
-You may also try increasing the time to wait for connected devices with the "--device-timeout" flag.
-Visit https://flutter.dev/setup/ for troubleshooting tips. useya@Mac-mini-de-useya ARPoseMoible %
+[1]: macOS (macos)
+[2]: 大子修のiPhone (wireless) (00008110-000119280A3A801E)
+Please choose one (or "q" to quit): 2
+Launching lib/main.dart on 大子修のiPhone (wireless) in debug mode...
+Upgrading Info.plist
+Developer identity "Apple Development: regist@useya.co.jp (F238FGW82N)" selected for iOS code signing Running pod install...
+729ms Running Xcode build...
+Xcode build done.
+0,6s Failed to build iOS app
+Could not build the precompiled application for the device.
+Uncategorized (Xcode): Unable to find a destination matching the provided destination specifier:
+                { id:00008110-000119280A3A801E }

+        Ineligible destinations for the "Runner" scheme:
+                { platform:iOS, arch:arm64e, id:00008110-000119280A3A801E, name:大子修のiPhone, error:iOS 26.2 is not installed.
+Please download and install the platform
+                from Xcode > Settings > Components. }
+                { platform:iOS, id:dvtdevice-DVTiPhonePlaceholder-iphoneos:placeholder, name:Any iOS Device, error:iOS 26.2 is not installed.
+Please download and
+                install the platform from Xcode > Settings > Components. }

+Error launching application on 大子修のiPhone (wireless). useya@Mac-mini-de-useya ARPoseMoible %